Identification, Images, & Information

 Identification

-Large, dark brown or almost black.
-Tylus (beak) flattened from side-to-side and prominently pointed.
+Large, dark brown to black; tylus laterally flattened and prominently pointed.

 Note: In states other than AZ, CA, FL, GA, and TX there are only three species to choose from.
-They may be eliminated easily if compared in this order: A. declivis has a distinctive right-angled hind leg flange and broad pronotum.
-A. femorata has uniformly red antennae.
-A. terminalis has red-tipped antennae.
+They may be eliminated easily if compared in this order: A. declivis has a distinctive right-angled hind leg flange and broad pronotum, A. femorata has uniformly red antennae, and A. terminalis has red-tipped antennae.

 Range